 These procedures are safe when performed by experienced operators though they are associated with procedure-related risks of miscarriage ranging from 0.1-0.3%.

 CVS can be performed from 10 weeks onwards.
-This is normally performed from the abdominal (a.k.a transabdominal) approach, and involves getting a small sample of placental tissue or chorionic villi from a needle inserted abdominally under local anaesthesia.
-From the transabdominal approach, the main technical difficulty is that placentas that are located behind may not be reached from the front in about 1% of cases.
-In such cases, delaying the procedure by up to 1 week later or an amniocentesis from 16 weeks onwards may be more appropriate.
+This is often done under local anaesthesia.
+We performed CVS from the abdominal (a.k.a transabdominal) approach, and involves getting a small sample of placental tissue or chorionic villi from a needle inserted abdominally under local anaesthesia.
+From the transabdominal approach, the main technical difficulty is that placentas that are located at the back of the uterus may not be reached from the front in about 1% of cases.
+Often, filling up the bladder or emptying the bladder may change the position of the uterus and allow access to the placenta from the front.
+In cases where the placenta cannot be reached from the front, delaying the procedure by up to 1 week later or an amniocentesis from 16 weeks onwards may be more appropriate.

 Amniocentesis is performed from 16 weeks onwards.
 It involves getting some amniotic fluid from a needle inserted abdominally under ultrasound guidance.
-There is no need for local anaesthesia here.
+There is no need for local anaesthesia here as studies have shown no difference in the pain experienced by patients whether or not local anaesthesia is used for amniocentesis.
+Most patients described the pain of amniocentesis as similar to that of routine blood taking.

 These procedures may be required when: